Stop by L-311 on 10/26 from 1:30-3:30 and 11/10 from 1:30-3:30!

-- A limited number of Teaching Assistantships are available for 2nd year students.
+- A limited number of Teaching Assistant positions are available for 2nd year students.
 Opportunities as teaching assistants are available in human anatomy and osteology, crime scene investigation and other anatomical sciences courses.

 - The Boston University Women’s Guild scholarships awards scholarships to women enrolled in graduate programs at Boston University.
 For more information please visit the Boston University Women’s Guild website

 What are the average GPA and GRE scores for an incoming class?

 We require that students entering this program have a 3.30 – 3.65 GPA and minimum GRE scores of 155 (~500) Verbal and 145 (~500) Quantitative

 What is the duration of the program?
 Can students attend part-time?

 Students are enrolled in classes for two calendar years in order to complete this program.
 However, students may elect to participate in an internship or field school for a semester and therefore would extend the time they are in the program.
 This program is designed for full-time students only and we do not have part-time students in the program.

 Are students required to complete a thesis project for this program?